Zesting produces modular isotopes and explains their topological invariants: Preliminaries

 \subsection{Ribbon categories and ribbon diagrams}

 It will be helpful to think of a ribbon fusion category in terms of layers of structure on a finite $\mathds{k}$-linear semisimple abelian category $\CC$.
-Here $\mathds{k}$ will be an algebraically closed field with characteristic zero.
-We write objects in the category as $X\in \CC$ and write $\Irr(\CC)$ for a fixed set of representatives of isomorphism classes of simple objects.
+In general $\mathds{k}$ can be any algebraically closed field with characteristic zero, although in our applications we are interested in $\mathds{k}=\mathds{C}$.
+We write objects in the category as $X\in \CC$ and morphisms as $f \in \Hom(X,Y)$.